GeaucefStone/Secular_Democratic_Republic/contents/constitution.md

 ### Section 3: Composition and Ethical Safeguards

 1. The Court shall be composed of historians and legal scholars selected for their expertise in political history, ideology, and constitutional law.
+Justices shall be elected by a National Historical Assembly, constituted of all certified historians, using the peer-election model defined in Article IV, Section 8, to ensure the highest standards of professional rigor and impartiality.
 2. Members of the Court are bound by a strict code of professional conduct.
 They must act as impartial investigators, not as advocates.
 Any finding must be based solely on the verifiable, public record.
 3. Deliberations and the evidential record of the Court shall be a matter of public record, ensuring total transparency in its fact-finding process.